 CUTTING OF TREES

-Leguan Mangrove Ranger, Donald Ramlakhan, has been actively sensitising students, farmers and residents of the 18-square kilometre island on the importance of mangroves and the need to preserve them.
+Leguan Mangrove Ranger, Donald Ramlakhan, has been actively sensitising students, farmers and residents of the 18-square kilometre island on the importance of mangroves in protecting fragile eco-systems and against erosion.

 The groynes were built at a point in the village which experienced heavy erosion, but since its construction in 2012, it has been unable to accumulate the elevation of mud required to enable planting.

 According to District Three (Leguan) Engineer, Seenarine Nandram, the groynes were constructed at the wrong end of the island, pointing out that where they are built will see

 “You have to look at the sediments deposited by the river in the northern direction.
 They are course particles and these are not conductive for the growth of mangroves.
 The groynes should have instead been built on the southern end of the island, where the sediments are fine and conduce to planting of mangroves.”